Riemannian optimization for non-centered mixture of scaled Gaussian distributions

 This function $g$ is of primary importance for the development of the Levi Civita connection.

 We briefly introduce the Levi-Civita connection.
 The general theory of it can be found in \cite[Ch.
 5]{AMS08}.
 The Levi-Civita connection, simply denoted $\nabla: (\xi, \eta) \mapsto \nabla_\xi\eta$, is characterized by the Koszul formula.
-Let $\nu \in T_\theta \Mmsg$, in our case the Koszul formula writes
+Let $\nu$ be a smooth vector field on $\Mmsg$, in our case the Koszul formula writes

 where $\D g_\theta[\nu] (\xi,\eta)$ is the directional derivative of the function $g_\cdot(\xi,\eta): \theta \mapsto g_\theta(\xi,\eta) $.
 We begin by computing $\D g_\theta[\nu] (\xi,\eta)$: